andyman1222/MyoConnectSoftware/README.md

 If you claim to have a more updated version of the software available, feel free to branch this repository with your updated variant, and I may look at it to see if it really is a newer version of the software.
 Same goes for other variants, like an Apple version.

 This software is not of my own creation, and I do not hold any ownership rights; I am providing an otherwise widely inaccessible software as-is (do not contact me for bug reports or errors or such); it was developed by Thalmic Labs, dated back in 2014, but Thalmic Labs and the Myo brand as far as I can tell no longer exist after they transitioned to North, developing smartglasses, before being bought and entirely absorbed into Google (who has sat on and done nothing with the ex-smartglasses company since).

+If you are interested in additional resources related to the armband, I suggest checking out https://github.com/balandinodidonato/MyoToolkit.